What is online trading with leverage?

 - The broker lends money to the trader via the trading leverage.
-This allows you to move more capital on the financial markets.
+This allows you to move more capital into the financial markets.
 The position is multiplied by the leverage.

 - Due to the leverage effect, fees can occur.
 These fees are called financing fees (swap).
 The position is financed, so to speak.
 A fee is only charged overnight.
 If you hold a position with a lever for several days, this fee may be charged several times.

-- A leverage can have advantages and disadvantages.
+- Leverage can have advantages and disadvantages.
 However, many traders overestimate the leverage effect and take too much risk.